amchaudhari/amchaudhari.github.io/pages/research.md

 **(Computer-Systems) Knowledge-based Design and Optimization of Engineering Systems**: The data-driven design approach requires large data.
 How can we use domain knowledge to reduce data dependency and achieve the expert human-level efficiency using much less data?

-**(Human-Systems): Systemic Design for Human-in-the-Loop Cyber Physical Systems**: Engineering systems are designed for specific system objectives, yet users using those have flexible needs.
+**(Human-Systems) Systemic Design for Human-in-the-Loop Cyber Physical Systems**: Engineering systems are designed for specific system objectives, yet users using those have flexible needs.
 How do we design new product development and manufacturing systems to be human-centered while being economic and sustainable?

 ## Publications